blackboxnlp/2021/index.md

 ## Organizers

 ### Jasmijn Bastings
-Jasmijn Bastings (bastings[-at-]google.com) is a research engineer at Google.
-She got her PhD fromthe University of Amsterdam on Interpretable and Linguistically-informed Deep Learning for NLP.
-Jasmijn's current research focuses on interpretable NLP models and predictions, and she authored two BlackboxNLP papers (2018, 2020) on generalisation and saliency methods, as well as an ACL paper (2019) on interpretable neural predictions using differentiable binary variables.
+Jasmijn Bastings (bastings[-at-]google.com) is a researcher at Google Amsterdam, having joined Google in Berlin late 2019.
+She holds a PhD from ILLC, University of Amsterdam, on the topic of Interpretable and Linguistically-informed Deep Learning for NLP.
+Recently, Jasmijn has been focusing on explainability, fairness and robustness within natural language processing.
+She authored two BlackboxNLP papers (2018, 2020) on generalisation and saliency methods, as well as an ACL paper (2019) on interpretable neural predictions using differentiable binary variables.

 ### Yonatan Belinkov
 Yonatan Belinkov (belinkov@technion.ac.il) is an assistant professor at the Henry and MarilynTaub Faculty of Computer Science at the Technion.